Graduate Study at UIC

 - Individuals who do not wish to pursue a degree but want to take courses for professional or scholarly reasons or personal enrichment.

 - Individuals who have been out of school for several years or in a different field of study and wish to take a few courses before deciding whether to apply for a degree program.

 The Graduate College minimum requirements for nondegree admission are as follows:

-- Graduate College Application, completely filled out and signed.
+- Graduate College Application, completed and submitted electronically.

 - Prior Degrees A baccalaureate or its equivalent from an accredited college or university.
 Nondegree applicants must submit proof of the degree with their application.

 - Transcripts Not required by the Graduate College.